arunmozhidevan/Tomato_leaf_disease_prediction/README.md

 # Tomato leaf disease prediction using Keras

 ## Overview
 This is a Flask web application where you can upload images of a tomato leaf to predict disease.
+The datasets used here in this project are taken from Kaggle; you can find them [here](https://www.kaggle.com/noulam/tomato).
 The diseases are classified into ten categories, as follows

 **Classification** <br>
-we have 10 classification of tomato leaf disease.
-The datasets used here are from kaggle, you can find it [here](https://www.kaggle.com/noulam/tomato).
 ```
 ├── Tomato___Bacterial_spot
 ├── Tomato___Early_blight